Dash0 Raises $110M Series B at $1B Valuation

 Synthetic metrics are calculated on-the-fly, based on other telemetry ingested by Dash0.
 Synthetic metrics are not charged on your bill.

 Synthetic metrics can query only data that exists in your organization.
-Spans, logs and metric data points that have expired their retention period, can not be queried via synthetic metrics.
+Spans, logs and metric data points that have expired their retention period cannot be queried via synthetic metrics.

 Key Takeaways / Use Cases